dotnet/iot/src/devices/Vl53L0X/README.md

 SetVcselPulsePeriod(VcselType.VcselPeriodFinalRange, PeriodPulse.Period10);
 ```

-Please refer to the documentation to understand the impact of changing the various pluses as well as using the high resolution precision measurement.
+Please refer to the documentation to understand the impact of changing the various pulses as well as using the high resolution precision measurement.
 The sensor can't be precise in long range and in general, the longer it can see, the less precise are the data.
 High resolution will return a more precise measurement but mainly in short distance.